Source code for xonsh.shell

 Fired to request xontribs to transform a command line.
 Return the transformed

 command, or the same command if no transformation occurs.
-Only done for
+Return None to

 This may be fired multiple times per command, with other transformers input or